How does auto-update work?

 There are 3 ways of configure auto-update for a specific build:

-When uploading an app, check the auto-update checkbox.
+When uploading a new app or version, check the auto-update checkbox.

 When uploading a new build via our upload api set the

 auto-update parameter to